kagenocookie/ReachForGodot/README.md

     - Fully reimport: discards the structure, reimports everything including recreating assets

 ## Asset exporting
+- every exportable asset has a base path picker and export button at the top of its inspector
 - configure any export base folders you need in editor settings
 - You can specify either just the full path, or also add a label for it to make it easier to identify with a | separator, e.g. `DD2: my awesome mod|D:/mods/dd2/awesome_mod/natives/stm/`
-- every exportable asset has a base path picker and export button at the top of its inspector

-## Planned features
+## Planned and potential features
 - enums
     - flag enums (autodetect flag enums maybe)
     - configurable place for overriding enum settings (IsFlags, custom entries)
-- scn/pfb
+- scn
     - properly show and resolve guid gameobject references
-- export any changes back over their original file formats (into a configurable output folder so we don't override the source files)
 - support serializing objects to JSON - Content Editor integration
 - unpacker integration - automatically extract files from paks as needed instead of requiring everything to be pre-extracted
 - game specific tooling to make navigation between scenes easier (mainly looking at DD2 / open world assets)